Backdoor (computing): Overview

 While initially targeting the computer vision domain, backdoor attacks have expanded to encompass various other domains, including text, audio, ML-based computer-aided design, and ML-based wireless signal classification.
 Additionally, vulnerabilities in backdoors have been demonstrated in deep generative models, reinforcement learning (e.g., AI GO), and deep graph models.
 These broad-ranging potential risks have prompted concerns from national security agencies regarding their potentially disastrous consequences.

 A backdoor in a login system might take the form of a hard coded user and password combination which gives access to the system.
 An example of this sort of backdoor was used as a plot device in the 1983 film WarGames, in which the architect of the "WOPR" computer system had inserted a hardcoded password-less account which gave the user access to the system, and to undocumented parts of the system (in particular, a video game-like simulation mode and direct interaction with the artificial intelligence).

 Although the number of backdoors in systems using proprietary software (software whose source code is not publicly available) is not widely credited, they are nevertheless frequently exposed.
 Programmers have even succeeded in secretly installing large amounts of benign code as Easter eggs in programs, although such cases may involve official forbearance, if not actual permission.

-Politics and attribution

-There are a number of cloak and dagger considerations that come into play when apportioning responsibility.

-Covert backdoors sometimes masquerade as inadvertent defects (bugs) for reasons of plausible deniability.
-In some cases, these might begin life as an actual bug (inadvertent error), which, once discovered are then deliberately left unfixed and undisclosed, whether by a rogue employee for personal advantage, or with executive awareness and oversight.